stephenh/stephenh.github.com/content/posts/2024-08-03-binding-your-bounded-contexts.md

 For me, the "ack" moment comes when the term "bounded context" is used to split up what is fundamentally a single domain model.

-For example, within our singular library management system, we decide our domain model "is too big", and decide to split it up, by attempting to draw "the least terrible" grouping possible, i.e.:
+For example, within our singular library management system, we decide our domain model "is too big", and decide to split it up, by attempting to draw "the least terrible" grouping of entities possible, i.e.:

 * The `Author` entity is now part of the "authorship service" (a purported bounded context), and
 * The `Book` entity is now part of the "reading service" (another asserted bounded context)